DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 - Unreliable connection the farther away you are from the provider

 While DSL internet may feature slower speeds than cable and fiber, the service is affordable, practical, and commonly used in homes where high-speed internet options might not be available.
 DSL is also easy to set up and doesn’t require professional installation or fees.
+AT&T Internet, Earthlink, and CenturyLink are some of the top DSL providers nationwide.

 Using DSL internet is a reliable and straightforward experience and is especially suitable for moderate internet users.
 It allows for consistent web browsing, checking emails, and streaming standard-definition videos without significant interruptions.
 Because the connection remains dedicated and not shared with neighbors, users typically don’t experience slowdowns due to peak usage times.
 Activities requiring high bandwidth, such as HD video streaming, online gaming, or simultaneous heavy usage by multiple devices, might encounter slower speeds than cable or fiber.